 the code element designating the country subdivision name shall consist of one, two or three alphabetical and/or numeric characters.

-Part 2: Country subdivision codes - list of country subdivision names and their code elements
+List of country subdivision names and their code elements

 Content of the list

 The list of items composing the content of the country subdivision code is defined in 3.9.